IamAdamJowett/angular-logger-max/README.md

 ## Usage

-    Logger.log('This is a plain old boring log, but it will be colourful');
+    Logger.log('This is a plain old boring log, but it will be colorful');

     Logger.shout('This is like a log, but loud, and stands out in the console');